lihop/find3-android-scanner-continued/README.md

 - [ ] Get locations for a family after it is typed in, and use those for autocompletion.
 - [ ] Add settings screen to allow for various adjustments, such as time between each scan.
+- [ ] Allow viewing the server's location guess for your device in real-time, in-app.

 ## Documentation